 5.3.1 Consultation Mechanism

-Following the Rejection Action Community Forum and prior to taking a decision, the GNSO Council is advised to consult the Stakeholder Groups and Constituencies via their representative councillors on the GNSO Council.
+Following the Rejection Action Community Forum and prior to taking a decision, the GNSO Council should consult the GNSO Stakeholder Groups and Constituencies via their representative GNSO Councillors.
 If such a consultation is scheduled it will be announced on the GNSO Council list at least two (2) weeks before the scheduled date of the consultation.

 5.3.2 GNSO Council Decision

-Within fourteen (14) days after the conclusion of the Rejection Action Community Forum Period, the GNSO Council will take a decision via a simple majority vote on a motion whether to support, object to, or abstain from the Rejectionl Action.
+Within fourteen (14) days after the conclusion of the Rejection Action Community Forum Period, the GNSO Council will take a decision via a simple majority vote on a motion whether to support, object to, or abstain from the Rejection Action.

-In taking its decision the GNSO Council shall consider: the feedback, views and input received from the Stakeholder Groups and Constituencies; the results of the Community Forum; the importance of the matter for the Stakeholder Groups and Constituencies and other factors deemed relevant by the Council.
-The GNSO Council’s decision shall be published to the GNSO Council list and on the GNSO wiki and website directly after it has been taken.
+In taking its decision, the GNSO Council shall consider: the feedback, views and input received from the Stakeholder Groups and Constituencies; the results of the Community Forum; the importance of the matter for the Stakeholder Groups and Constituencies; and other factors deemed relevant by the Council.
+GNSO Secretariat will publish the decision on the GNSO mailing lists and the GNSO website/wiki

 5.3.3 Informing the ECA

-Within seven (7) days after the GNSO Council decision has become effective, the decision of the GNSO Council shall be conveyed to the EC Administration and the ICANN Corporate Secretary by the GNSO representative to the EC Administration in writing, and shall be published on the GNSO Council mailing list, as well as the GNSO website.
+Within seven (7) days after the GNSO Council decision has become effective, the decision of the GNSO Council shall be notified in writing to the EC Administration and the ICANN Corporate Secretary by the GNSO Representative to the EC Administration.
+The GNSO Secretariat will publish this information on the GNSO mailing lists and the GNSO website/wiki, and shall be published on the GNSO Council mailing list, as well as the GNSO website.
 If the Empowered Community Administration is not informed in time by the GNSO representative to the EC Administration, the GNSO shall be deemed to have abstained.

 6. Motion Templates